-The Tibetan Parliamentary and Policy Research Centre (TPPRC) is a joint project of the Friedrich-Naumann Foundation, a public funded German institution, committed to liberal democratic ideals and engaged in strengthening pluralist development, and the Tibetan Parliament-in-Exile.
+The Tibetan Parliamentary and Policy Research Centre (TPPRC) is a joint project of the Friedrich-Naumann Foundation, a public funded German institution, committed to liberal democratic ideals and engaged in strengthening pluralist development, and the Assembly of Tibetan People's Deputies (ATPD), Tibetan Parliament-in-Exile.

-Since its inception in 1992, it has been engaged in understanding and dissemination of information on various political aspects related to Tibet with a view to carry forward the global movement of the Tibetan people's struggle for freedom and democracy.
-All programmes of TPPRC are aimed at strengthening the democratic process and institutionalisation of democracy among the Tibetan people and in promoting the political programmes of the Central Tibetan Administration.
+Since its inception in 1991, it has been engaged in understanding and dissemination of information on various political aspects related to Tibet with a view to carry forward the global movement of the Tibetan people's struggle for freedom and democracy.
+All programmes of TPPRC are aimed at strengthening the democratic process and institutionalization of democracy among the Tibetan people and in promoting the political programme of the Central Tibetan Administration.

-Objectives of the Tibetan Parliamentary and Policy Research Centre:
+Objectives of the Tibetan Parliamentary and Policy Reseach Centre are:

 - To promote the political agendas and image of the Central Tibetan Administration;

 - To strengthen the democratic process and institutionalisation of democracy among the Tibetan people;

 - To strengthen the non-violent nature of the Tibetan movement;